Back to top

 Invoice Discounting

 Invoice payment terms shouldn’t really exist.
-A hang over from years of inefficient banking, they really have no justification in a modern world of immediate bank transfers, yet payment terms refuse to go away.
+A hangover from years of inefficient banking, they have no justification in a modern world of immediate bank transfers, yet payment terms refuse to go away.

 Imagine going into a supermarket and expecting the same delay between taking your shopping home and having to actually pay for it!